 In September 1967, when North Vietnamese and Viet Cong forces began a series of attacks on American garrisons (notably the Marine base at Khe Sanh).
 Westmoreland saw this as a positive development, as the enemy was finally engaging in open combat.
 After U.S. and South Vietnamese forces inflicted heavy losses, including some 90,000 killed among NVA and NLF forces, Westmoreland reported to Johnson that the end of the war was in sight, as the Communists could not possibly replace the men they had lost.
 But the ambitious Tet Offensive, a coordinated series of fierce attacks on more than 100 cities and towns in South Vietnam that on January 31, 1968 (the lunar new year) disproved Westmoreland’s claims of progress.
 Though U.S. and South Vietnamese forces managed to repel the Tet attacks, it was clear the war was far from over.

 With antiwar sentiment growing on the home front, the Johnson administration lost confidence in Westmoreland’s strategy of attrition and its chances for victory in Vietnam.
 The beleaguered president turned down Westmoreland’s request for some 200,000 more troops and recalled him to Washington to serve as the U.S. Army’s chief of staff.
-General Creighton W. Adams, Westmoreland’s deputy commander, replaced him as head of the MACV.
+General Creighton W. Abrams, Westmoreland’s deputy commander, replaced him as head of the MACV.

 Westmoreland’s Post-Vietnam Life and Career